The Playwright tool is becoming more popular in the market. It supports multiple operating systems, various languages, and browsers.

 There is another method:await .click(‘locating’)If the first method involves specifying the locator first and then performing the click action, the second method involves taking action on an element with a specific locator.

 In most cases, the second approach is preferable.
-The first involves searching for an element by specifying the locator with the await page and then taking some action with the element.
+The first involves searching for an element by specifying the locator with the await page and then taking some action with the multiple elements.
 The second involves directly invoking the action.

 Next, let’s discuss how Playwright can interact with HTML elements.